eclarke/komplexity/README.md

 ### Measuring

 Measuring mode reports the length of a sequence, the number of unique kmers in that sequence, and the normalized complexity (unique kmers / length).
-As this looks across the entire sequence, it is most appropriate for short reads (e.g. Illumina).
+As this looks across the entire sequence, it is most appropriate for short reads (e.g. Illumina), since longer sequences will have low normalized complexity simply due to greater length.

 ```sh
 # For fastq files: